scrtlabs/discovery-testnet/SETUP.md

 7. Transfer some Kovan ETH (1 KETH will be plenty) to your `operating address`

 8. In the `CLI`, type `register` and look at the node status box.
 After a successful registration the status will change to `Registered`.
 In addition, you can look at the logs from the first terminal.
 You should eventually see a line like this:

     ```
     worker    | 2019-12-19T13:30:41Z INFO [P2P-MainController] - [REGISTER] successful registration
     ```
-9. Next you need to `setOperatingAddress()` and `deposit()` with your `staking Address`.
-We provide a bare-bones NodeJS script until nicer and more friedly user interfaces (UIs) are built.
-See the `client/` folder for instructions.
+9. Next you need to add your stake to the Enigma contract, which takes three different transactions.
+The `CLI` will provide you with the destination address and the data field for each transaction, which you take to your wallet to send `0` eth to that address and include the `data` in the data field.
+You can use *My Ether Wallet* or *MyCrypto* to send these transactions: click on "Advanced" in the "send ether & tokens" tab to set the data field.
+You send these three transactions from your **Staking Address** where you hold the ENG tokens that you want to stake in running a node.
+Make sure that each transaction succeeds before submitting the next one.

+9a.
+Type `generate set-address` in the `CLI`, and send a transaction (to the Enigma contract) with that data.

+9b.
+Type `generate approve <AMOUNT>`, where `<AMOUNT>` is the amount in ENG tokens that you want to stake.

+9c.
+Type `generate deposit <AMOUNT>`, using the same amount as in the previous step.

 10. Finally, in the CLI, type `login` and wait for the node status box to change to `Running`.
 In addtion, you may look at the logs from the first terminal, You should eventually see a line like this: